sensible-hq/sensible-docs/readme-sync/v0/api/100 - api-tutorial/210 - api-tutorial-async-2.md

 hidden: false
 ---

-PDFs that are greater than 4.5MB in size or that require over 30 seconds of processing time must use Sensible's asynchronous endpoints.
-You have two options for asynchronously processing your PDF:
+Use Sensible's asynchronous endpoints to extract data from PDFs that are greater than 4.5MB in size or that require over 30 seconds of processing time.
+You have two options for asynchronous processing:

-- Extracting from a PDF at a URL you provide.
-This is a good option if you host your PDFs at either publicly accessible or a pre-signed URLs.
-The URL must respond to GET requests with PDF bytes.
-- Extracting from a PDF at a Sensible-provided URL.
+- Provide your own URLs for your documents.

+- Use URLs provided by Sensible for your documents.

+This topic covers using URLs provided by Sensible.
 This is a good option if you can't easily create either publicly accessible or pre-signed URLs for your PDFs.

-This topic covers the second option.

-For either option, you can specify a [webhook](doc:api-tutorial-webhook) for Sensible to push the results to as soon as they're ready.
+For either option, you can get the results as soon as they're ready by specifying a [webhook](doc:api-tutorial-webhook).

 Extract from a URL Sensible provides
 ====